octo-technology/OpenTezos/docs/defi/exam.md

 Why is DeFi often compared to _Money Bricks_ ?

-- [x] DeFi apps form layers that rely on other DeFi apps just like bricks would with each other.
+- [x] DeFi apps form layers that rely on other DeFi apps just like bricks with each other.
 - [x] DeFi apps respect common standards that allow them to interact with each other.
 - [ ] DeFi apps relies on banks to perform KYCs
 - [x] DeFi apps are often open-source, allowing developers to fork them and modify them to create their apps.

 ### Question 2

 Consider a liquidity pool with 120,000 wXTZ and 4 BTCtz.
 I want to exchange 1 BTCtz.
-What is the marginal price of 1 BTCtz?
+What is the marginal price for 1 BTCtz?

 - [ ] 20,000 wXTZ
 - [ ] 24,000 wXTZ